Project-Muteki/Peanut-GB/README.md

 ;
 ; Some boards, like the S3C-based ones, produce a somewhat deterministic lag ; on the scheduler timer when some buttons were being held down.
-; The value set here will be added to the current frame time (i.e. subtracted ; from the calculated delay time) whenever a button press is currently being ; tracked.
+; Whenever a button press is currently being tracked, the values set here will ; be used as a fraction to derive a compensation value, which is then ; subtracted from the delay factor before the thread goes to sleep for ; DelayFactor milliseconds (scheduler ticks).
+In other words, the actual delay ; factor used by OSSleep at the end of the emulator frame will be calculated by ; DelayFactor = DelayFactor - FrameTime * Num / Denom.
+ButtonHoldCompensationNum = 1
-ButtonHoldCompensation = 0
+ButtonHoldCompensationDenom = 1

 [Debug]
 ; Show the average number of milliseconds spent on delaying the main loop after